Want a classic motor but not sure how to get your hands on one? Fear not, our guide may have all the answers you need

 What is a classic car?

-In reality, in the UK there is no binding legal definition of what constitutes a classic car - it’s mostly subjective and down to a matter of opinion.
+In the UK there is no set definition of what constitutes a classic car - it's mostly down to a matter of opinion.

-There are two ‘legal’ definitions used for taxation purposes.
-A classic car is defined by HMRC as one that’s over 15 years old and worth more than £15,000.
-In terms of road tax, a classic is any vehicle registered before January 1 1976, and these are exempt from paying road tax.
+There are two legal definitions used for taxation purposes.
+A classic car is defined by HMRC as one that's over 15 years old and worth more than £15,000.
+In terms of road tax, a classic is any vehicle registered before January 1 1976 - these are exempt from road tax.

 Where Admiral Classic Car Insurance is concerned, your car must be: